criticalcsed/criticalcsed/resources.md

 * [Computers and Society](https://computers-society.org).
 This website, organized by several scholars of computing, ethics, and society, organizes resources for learning and thinking ethically about computing.

+* [REAL-CS Student Voices](https://centerx.gseis.ucla.edu/computer-science-equity-project/student-voice/).
+This project contains videos, books, and other materials on marginalization in K-12 CS, and including a video that amplifies [student voices in CS](https://www.youtube.com/watch?v=TcjGHS7SdT4).

 # Units, Lessons, and Modules

 * [Ethical Reflection Modules for CS 1](https://ethicalcs.github.io).
 This collection by [Evan Peck](http://www.eg.bucknell.edu/~emp017/) at [Bucknell University](https://www.bucknell.edu) has several activities that integrate critical consciousness into introductory programming courses.Fixe